 About Mesa

 Mesa is an open-source implementation of OpenGL that provides software rasterizers inside its Gallium driver, such as softpipe and LLVMpipe, for CPU-based rendering.
+The Gallium LLVMpipe driver uses LLVM to do runtime code generation with LLVM IR, is multithreaded and offers better performance than softpipe.
+Read more about Mesa's llvmpipe.

 On Linux, EGL is commonly used as the integration layer between OpenGL and the native windowing system, such as X window system and Wayland.